Clothing

 Encyclopedia and General Resources

 The analysis of clothing and dress has a long history such that encyclopedias, websites, and databases are increasingly available.
-Fashion studies in contemporary society have also burgeoned as they bear significance for all sorts of issues such as identity, economics, gender, ethnicity, notions of the self, and so on.
+Fashion studies in contemporary society have also burgeoned as they bear significance for all sorts of issues, such as identity, economics, gender, ethnicity, notions of the self, and so on.
 The Berg Fashion Library is a goldmine of images and resources on many dimensions of fashion, both historically and today.
-Oxbow Books is publishing the Ancient Textile Series that focus primarily on historical and archaeological approaches that cover a wide range from prehistory all the way to post medieval times.
 McNeil 2009 is an overview of critical and primary sources writing about fashion from the late medieval period—when many think that fashion was “born”—to today.
 Steele 2010 is a good source for finding out about a term or name quickly and can point researchers to a broader list of references.
 Arthur 1999 provides a collection of essays on contemporary dress in a variety of religious contexts, as does Hume 2013, although the latter includes particular attention to the significance of the feeling of clothes on the body in various religious traditions.
-Jones 1987 is important because a definition of dress can also include any sort of bodily modification, such as tattooing and branding.
-Articles directly relevant to the study of the Bible and early Christianity are Edwards 1992, which integrates many archaeological findings; King and Stager 2001, which focuses on the Hebrew Bible and Ancient Near East; Maier 2004, which covers a wide range of texts in Antiquity, biblical and otherwise; and Batten 2010, which offers a survey for the general reader.
+Also included is Harlow 2019, a collection of essays on hair, as the presence or absence of hair, and its arrangement, is another key component of dress.
+Articles directly relevant to the study of the Bible and early Christianity are King and Stager 2001, which focuses on the Hebrew Bible and Ancient Near East; Maier 2004, which covers a wide range of texts in Antiquity, biblical and otherwise; and Batten 2010, which offers a survey for the general reader.
 Similarly Batten and Olson 2021 is a volume that brings together different types of scholarship over a wide range of geographic areas.
+The author of De Hemmer Gudme 2022 has curated a series of online lectures on ancient attire by different speakers.

 Arthur, Linda B., ed.
 Religion, Dress, and the Body.
 Oxford: Berg, 1999.